-First announced in June 2017, when it raised nearly US$7 million in an ICO, MOAC aims to compete with and improve on the Ethereum network.
-With Ethereum facing well-publicised scalability problems, MOAC adds additional layers known as MicroChains to its network.
+First announced in June 2017, when it raised nearly USD$7 million in an ICO, MOAC aims to compete with and improve on the Ethereum network.
+With Ethereum facing well-publicized scalability problems, MOAC adds additional layers known as MicroChains to its network.
 Each MicroChain is designed to process different types of transactions – balance transfer and smart contract transactions – to increase throughput.

 To achieve network consensus, MOAC uses a layered consensus stack.
 The underlying layer uses proof of work (PoW), and is used to process critical transactions and control flow transactions only.
 The top layer (MicroChains) adopts a proof of stake (PoS) protocol and uses sharding to provide faster processing and higher throughput.